 Traveling by air can prove to be a very expensive endeavor, yet it has become essential for many of us to see family, enjoy a vacation or even to relocate to a part of the world.
-But if your budget doesn’t have any room in it for another extra expense, there’s another way you could book your flight without having to take out a signature installment loan to cover the cost.
+But if your budget doesn’t have any room in it for another extra expense, there’s another way you could book your flight without having to take out a signature installment loan online to cover the cost.
 Introducing, the airline credit card!
-Now, you may heard financial advisors say that opening new credit cards is a bad idea when you’re operating on a budget, but that’s not true in all circumstances.
+Now, you may hear financial advisors say that opening new credit cards is a bad idea when you’re operating on a budget, but that’s not true in all circumstances.

 Some credit cards, when used in the proper way, can be a huge financial help with the rewards they offer.
 Airline credit cards reward cardholders with air miles for every dollar spent, even if it’s just on your normal everyday purchases.
 By using your airline credit card to pay for your regular monthly expenses and then paying off your balance each month, you can accumulate all the air miles you need to travel for free or at a greatly reduced cost.
-Here’s a few top-rated airline credit cards that could help you spread your wings and fly in 2018.
+Here are a few top-rated airline credit cards that could help you spread your wings and fly in 2020.

 United offers its MileagePlus Explorer Card through Chase Bank, which rewards cardholders with 2 miles for every dollar spent on United airline tickets and 1 mile per dollar spent on everything else.
 The card also comes with a sign-up bonus of 40,000 extra miles after you spend $2,000 on purchases in the first 3 months your account is open.